openstack/releases/README.rst

       This repository is no longer used, but was present in old versions of a deliverable.

+``release-type``
+  This (optional) key sets the level of validation for the versions numbers.

+  ``std``
+      Default: Enforces 3 digit semver version numbers in releases and allows for common alpha, beta and dev releases.
+This should be appropriate for most OpenStack release requirements.

+  ``xstatic``
+      Allows a more flexible versioning in line with xstatic package guidelines and requirements.

 ``releases``
   A list of the releases for the deliverable.